-The Graduate School requires that all students on assistantship be enrolled in 12 hours per fall and spring semesters.
-We usually recommend that students take 9 hours of coursework per fall and spring semester.
-If you are on a paid assistantship during summer semester, 9 credit hours of enrollment are required: 6 hours of coursework and/or independent study, practicum, or internship credits and 3 hours of assistantship credit.
-If you are not on assistantship, there is no enrollment requirement.
+- The Graduate School requires that all students on assistantship be enrolled in 12 hours per fall and spring semesters.
+We usually recommend that students take 9-12 hours of coursework per fall and spring semester.
+This does not include HDFS 9070: Clinical Practicum. - If you are on a paid assistantship during summer semester, 9 credit hours of enrollment are required: 6 hours of coursework and/or independent study, practicum, or internship credits and 3 hours of assistantship credit. - If you are not on paid assistantship over the summer semester, there is no enrollment requirement.
 If you are working as a paid hourly worker, there is no enrollment requirement.
-The enrollment requirement only applies to students on assistantships unless your program of study states otherwise.

-In order to comply with the Graduate School's minimum enrollment policy, students on assistantship can enroll for 1-3 credits of HDFS 7005 (at the master's level) or HDFS 9005 (at the doctoral level).
+The enrollment requirement only applies to students on assistantships unless your program of study states otherwise. - In order to comply with the Graduate School's minimum enrollment policy, students on assistantship can enroll for 1-3 credits of HDFS 9005.
 There is no classroom time or work assignment associated with these hours beyond the tasks you have already been assigned as part of your assistantship.
-If you prefer to take 12 hours of academic course credit, you will meet the Graduate School's minimum enrollment policy and are not required to register for HDFS7005 or HDFS9005.
+If you prefer to take 12 hours of academic course credit, you will meet the Graduate School's minimum enrollment policy and are not required to register for HDFS9005.